intel/llvm/sycl/doc/UsersManual.md

       spir64_fpga-unknown-unknown, spir64_gen-unknown-unknown
     Available in special build configuration:
     * nvptx64-nvidia-cuda - generate code ahead of time for CUDA target;
-    Special target values specific to Intel Processor Graphics support are accepted, providing a streamlined interface for AOT.
+    Special target values specific to Intel, NVIDIA and AMD Processor Graphics support are accepted, providing a streamlined interface for AOT.
 Only one of these values at a time is supported.
     * intel_gpu_pvc - Ponte Vecchio Intel graphics architecture